 Growth and Development, Ages 2 to 5 Years

-The ages between 2 and 5 are often called the preschool years.
+The ages from 2 to 5 are often called the preschool years.
 During these years, children change from clumsy toddlers into lively explorers of their world.
 A child develops in these main areas:

-- Cognitive development.
-A child this age makes great strides in being able to think and reason.
-In these years, children learn their letters, counting, and colors.
+- A child this age makes great strides in being able to think and reason.
+Children progress from a simple to a more complex understanding of time, letters, counting, and colors.
+Children are able to follow increasingly more detailed commands.

-Each child grows and gains skills at his or her own pace.
-It is common for a child to be ahead in one area, such as language, but a little behind in another.
+Each child grows and gains skills at their own pace.
+It's common for a child to be ahead in one area, such as language, but a little behind in another.

 Learning what is normal for children this age can help you spot problems early or feel better about how your child is doing.